Kiss Me, Kate

-Inspiration
+Conception

-The musical was inspired by the on-stage/off-stage battling of husband-and-wife actors Alfred Lunt and Lynn Fontanne during their 1935 production of The Taming of the Shrew, witnessed by future Broadway producer Arnold Saint-Subber.
+Producer Arnold Saint-Subber conceived the idea for Kiss Me, Kate after witnessing the on-stage/off-stage battling of husband-and-wife actors Alfred Lunt and Lynn Fontanne during their 1935 production of The Taming of the Shrew.
 In 1947, he asked the Spewacks (undergoing their own marital woes at the time) to write the script; Bella Spewack in turn enlisted Cole Porter to write the music and lyrics.

+Porter's score drew from musical styles of the Italian Renaissance, Verdi's operas, blues, the Viennese waltz, and, in "Brush Up Your Shakespeare", the 1897 hybrid "Bowery waltz".
+In writing the lyrics for Kiss Me, Kate, Porter drew from Shakespearean themes and language, without creating something esoteric, and the song "Always True to You in My Fashion" was inspired by the Ernest Dowson poem "Non Sum Qualis Eram Bonae Sub Regno Cynarae”, with its refrain "I have been faithful to thee, Cynara, in my fashion".

 Productions

 Original Broadway production

 After a 3½-week pre-Broadway tryout at the Shubert Theatre in Philadelphia starting December 2, 1948, the original Broadway production opened on December 30, 1948, at the New Century Theatre, where it ran for nineteen months before transferring to the Shubert, for a total run of 1,077 performances.
 Directed by John C. Wilson with choreography by Hanya Holm, the original cast included Alfred Drake, Patricia Morison, Lisa Kirk, Harold Lang, Charles Wood and Harry Clark.
+Brooks Atkinson of The New York Times praised the "authentic book which is funny without the interpolation of gags.
+Cole Porter has written his best score in years, together with witty lyrics.
+Under Hanya Holm's direction, the dancing is joyous.
+And Lemuel Ayers has provided carnival costumes and some interesting scenery."
+The production won 5 Tony awards including Best Musical.
 The 1949 original cast recording has been inducted into the Library of Congress's National Recording Registry for the album's "cultural, artistic and/or historical significance to American society and the nation's audio legacy".